 This plug-in offers the same functionality as the Bump Shader plug-in, but as an optimization, it does not allow separate texture mapping for bump and specular maps.
 It consequently requires less rendering time and should be used whenever additional parameters are not required, i.e. you have matching sets of textures that can be used with the shader or you do not need to animate the textures.
 This shader should be preferred especially in complex scenes.

-Note: This plug-in is located in: Plugins -> Shader -> RTTAdvancedMaterials
+- Note: All RTT shaders can be uninstalled from the Viz Artist/Engine program menu. - A Note: This plug-in is located in: Plugins -> Shader -> RTTAdvancedMaterials

 Bump Optimized Shader Properties